 Skip to Content

-With a rapidly growing body of nutrition science covering everything from dietary proteins, to microflora composition, to caloric expenditure and cell bioenergetics, it’s surprising that still one of the hardest arguments to counter remains “I’ve always eaten it and I’m fine.”
-It’s a point my 97 year old grandmother likes to make every time she asks me about my research.
+With a rapidly growing body of nutrition science covering everything from dietary proteins to microflora composition to caloric expenditure and cell bioenergetics, it’s surprising that still one of the hardest arguments to counter remains, “I’ve always eaten it and I’m fine.”
+It’s a point my 97-year-old grandmother likes to make every time she asks me about my research.

-Let me tell you, arguing with a 97 year old about health is not easy.
+Let me tell you, arguing with a 97-year-old about health is not easy.

 The epidemiological version of the “I’m fine” argument is an assertion we hear a lot: while evidence exists that people with celiac disease cannot eat wheat, there is no proof that consuming a gluten-free diet will benefit the rest of the population.1, 2

 Celiac sufferers can’t eat wheat.
 We know that.
-But it certainly appears that most people can have their bagel, get on with their days, and be just fine.
-Even live to see a century.
+But it certainly appears that most people can have their bagel, get on with their days, and be just fine—even live to see a century.
+So it certainly appears that the “I’m fine” argument holds up on the surface.
+The underlying danger, however, is that the term “fine” is so remarkably subjective.

 Take the case of tennis player Novak Djokovic.
 He went gluten-free in 2011 and then proceeded to have the most successful season in tennis history reaching number one in the process.
 He was certainly fine when he was eating wheat.
 He was just better without it.

+So let’s take the subjectivity out of fine.
+Since we define The Paleo Diet® as eating what we were designed to eat, perhaps a Paleo way of defining “fine” is functioning the way we were designed to function.
 When looked at this way, there is in fact a great deal of research showing the various ways in which wheat causes our bodies to function abnormally.
-A select unfortunate few, such as celiacs and diabetics, may take the brunt of it, but none of us function normally eating wheat.
+A select unfortunate few, such as those with celiac disease and diabetes, may take the brunt of it, but none of us function normally eating wheat.
 None of us are fine.

 This article is the first part in our wheat series summarizing current research on wheat and the immune system.
 The next few pieces will detail how wheat causes our bodies to stop functioning the way they were designed to function and can, ultimately, lead to disease.
 But to understand the damage, let’s start by examining what our digestive immune system looks like when it’s functioning just fine.